Charlie Ngatai

 Charlie James Ngatai (born 17 August 1990) is a New Zealand professional rugby union player who plays as a centre, although he can also cover other backline positions.
-Ngatai last played for Leinster Rugby in Ireland, having previously been Captain of the Chiefs, Taranaki Rugby Football Union and of the Māori All Blacks internationally.
+Ngatai last played for Leinster Rugby in Ireland, having previously been Captain of the Chiefs, Taranaki Rugby Football Union and the Māori All Blacks internationally.

 Ngatai made his debut for the All Blacks in 2015.
 He only played one test for New Zealand due to injury impacting his form.

 Early and personal life

 Ngatai was born in Gisborne to Kirk and Lisa Ngatai.
 He is of Ngati Porou and Te Whanau-a-Apanui and Te Whakatohea iwi.
 Ngatai attended Gisborne Boys' High School where he captained the First XV rugby team.

 In 2007 Ngatai attended the Sydney Youth Olympics as a sprinter where he competed in the 100m and 4 × 100 m relay.
 Ngatai has since become well known in rugby for his pace and ball-handling skills.

 Ngatai is father to two girls.